Skip to product information

 Habitat: sunny areas with dry, well-drained, lean soil: woodland edge, hillside, slope, prairie, plain, meadow, pasture, savanna, upland.
 In its natural habitats, it is often found growing with Andropogon gerardii, Sorghastrum nutans and Panicum virgatum as part of the tall grass prairie ecology.
 All of these grasses are also native to Maine.

-More: Small birds and mammals will eat the seeds.
-The plant offers nesting material as well as over-wintering habitat.
-For example, female bumblebees nest at the base of bunch grasses.
-It is the larval host for numerous Skipper species including the Indian Skipper (Hesperia sassacus) and the Crossline Skipper (Polites origenes) which are both native to Maine.
-Numerous other insects feed on S. scoparium.
-The Perennial Plant Association chose S. scoparium its perennial plant of the year in 2022.
-This is an excellent grass for a container.
+More: A warm season grass and therefore slow to wake up.
+Small birds and mammals will enjoy the seeds.
+Provides nesting material as well as over-wintering habitat.
+Female bumblebees nest at the base of bunch grasses such as Little Bluestem.
+It is the larval host for numerous Skipper species including the Indian Skipper, Hesperia sassacus, and the Crossline Skipper, Polites origenes which are both native to Maine.
+Numerous other insects feed on it, too.
+The Perennial Plant Association chose this grass as its perennial plant of the year in 2022.
+This is an excellent ingredient for a summer into fall container planting.

-Image credits: Wikimedia Commons; Frank Meuschke of Shelterwood Gardens
+Image credits: Wikimedia Commons (image taken at the Coastal Maine Botanical Garden); Frank Meuschke of Shelterwood Gardens

 View full details